Audio Cough Detection

 • Setup sensor configuration for desired edge device

-• Connecting Data Capture Lab to edge device
+• Connecting Data Studio to edge device

 • Setup class and metadata labels for data collection